 Christmas is a time of joy, celebrations, bright lights and cheesy songs we’ve all heard a million times before but will power through again for the sake of tradition.
 It’s the one time of year that’s really supposed to bring everyone together and inspire true happiness to be live… which in turn means that it makes a perfect setting for macabre murders, at least in literature.

 Anyhow, with Christmas being in full tow the Russian mobster-owned Edgerton Mall is facing quite a problem, aside from the fact that it seems like it’s about to close any second now: a shoplifting epidemic.
 Reasoning that it takes a thief to catch one, the owner hires Bender to put a stop to this madness and hopefully cut back on some losses.

 Realism and Absurdity Conjoined at the Hip

-I feel like Timothy Hallinan really has that something special as a writer and we can see it on full display in this novel.
+I feel like Timothy Hallinan really has that something special as a writer and we can see it on full display in Fields Where They Lay.
 On one hand, we have the whole murder plot which in itself is pretty macabre and gives way to some dark and serious moments that force you to reflect on the despicable bottom a human being can reach.

 As we see him work his way from one clue to the next we basically witness one foolish and laughable scenario after the next, which is only complemented by the colourful cast which includes moody teenagers, an extremely secretive girlfriend, some perplexing conmen, and a criminal with an aptitude none could have expected in a million years.